centre-for-cyber-trust/centre-for-cyber-trust.github.io/content/projects/formal-methods/protocol-verification.md

   - project
 ---

-Security protocol implementations are obiquitious.
+Security protocol implementations are ubiquitous.
 We use them daily to perform electronic payments, communicate with friends and coworkers, and they are even present in our electronic passports.

 However, designing and implementing security protocols is notoriously difficult.